-The first Non-Disney or Pixar animated film to take $1 billion worldwide at the box office.
+The first non-Disney or Pixar animated film to take in one billion dollars worldwide at the box-office.

 The leading three minions were designed to resemble the three little girls from the Despicable Me movies: Margo, Agnes, and Edith.

 The only movie, with a budget under one hundred million dollars, to cross the one billion dollar mark worldwide (without being re-released).

 The first teaser of this film is seen towards the ending credits of Despicable Me 2 (2013), where three minions are auditioning for this film.
 Although the audition features the same three minions, they have changed slightly since their first appearance.
 Bob's eye color is more obvious in this film compared to the teaser, for instance.

 Gargamel from The Smurfs (1981) can be seen sitting in front of the minions at Villain Con.

 There's some of the Minionese's words taken from Indonesian such as "terima kasih" (thank you), "kemari" (come here), "yang mulia" (your highness) and others.
 This is mainly because Pierre Coffin's mother is an Indonesian writer.

 Before Scarlet's (Sandra Bullock's) test starts for new henchman, you can see Richard Nixon get pushed by the wrestler villain at Villain Con.

 When Dr. Nefario has a cameo at Villain Con at one of the booths, Little boy Gru is standing in front of his booth.